unforswearing/aliaser/README.md

 This tool was created to manage persistent aliases when using `bash` or `zsh` interactively.

 `aliaser` consists of a single bash function that stores its own aliases.
-Each alias crated with `aliaser` is appended to the bottom of the `aliaser.sh` script itself.
+Each alias crated with `aliaser` is appended to the [bottom of the `aliaser.sh` script itself](aliaser.sh#L178).
 When you source `aliaser.sh` you also source all of the aliases created with the script.
+Please see [aliaser.sh](aliaser.sh) to see how this works.

 ## Installation